 The Danger of Brain Injuries in Extreme Sports

 Traumatic brain injury is common with extreme sports like snowboarding, skateboarding and really any sport in the X-Games.
 Many competitors have had multiple head injuries that range from mild to severe.
 According to the CDC, even mild head injuries and concussions can cause problems such as dizziness, difficulties functioning at work, memory issues, and trouble with vision.
 At Neurofeedback Training Co., we see plenty of clients that come in with symptoms of mild to severe head injuries from falls, accidents, being hit by an object, etc. Lately, there has been a large wave of children to young adults who are getting concussed or have head injuries from sports-related incidents--from football, to snowboarding and other high impact activities.

 [ Read Also: Signs you have a Concussion and Brain Injury Recovery Tips ]

 Of course, safety and helmet awareness are of utmost importance, but injury can still happen.
 Luckily, we have seen people get better by using the NeurOptimal neurofeedback system, especially if they engage in brain training shortly after the accident.
 Clients have reported feeling less dizzy, able to get back to work/school faster, greater ability to engage in more activity, and overall feelings of being more balanced, less anxious and "more like themselves."

-Watch video: A brain injury is like a fingerprint, says Kevin Pearce no two are alike
+Watch video: A brain injury is like a fingerprint, says Kevin Pearce no two are alike.

-If not in New York, we also have offices in Los Angeles, Neurofeedback Denver and Boulder where you can schedule a session.
-View our locations here.
+If not in New York, we also have offices in Los Angeles/Pasadena, Neurofeedback Denver and Boulder where you can schedule a session.
+View all our locations here.
 Another convenient and effective way of neurofeedback training is to rent an advanced neurofeedback system.
 The neurofeedback home equipment provides the same training as in-office sessions.